Exhausted Egyptians count cost of political turmoil

 "Mursi doesn't feel our grievances," said Emad, a man in his late 30s who sells traditional Egyptian clothes by the side of a dusty street.
 He said he had been forced to raise prices to cover rising costs, upsetting his customers.

-Pointing to one of the black embroidered gowns, Emad said: "We used to sell this for 35 pounds ($5.40).
+Pointing to one of the black embroidered gowns, Emad said: "We used to sell this for 35 pounds (3.3 pounds).
 Now it's 45 pounds.
 We didn't raise the prices.
 Traders did.

 "Very few people are buying.
 I used to sell 50 pieces a day, and now I sell 15 or 20.
 Today I still haven't sold anything."